Leeadar/Shortest-Path/README.md

 The input is a file that contains the number of vertices in the graph, the origin vertex, and the destination vertex.
-Then the rest of the file contains a list of edges, origin and destination vertex, and the weight of the edge.
+The rest of the file contains a list of edges, origin and destination vertex, and the weight of the edge.

 The program prints the weight of the shortest path between the origin vertex to the destintaion vertex